Article in Cabinet magazine issue 44, Winter 2011-2012, 'Shapes with the sound of their own making' http://www.cabinetmagazine.org/

 An excerpt of 'Vocal Flame', thewire.co.uk

-My short film on the Theremin virtuosa Lydia Kavina, thewire.co.uk
+Short film on the Theremin virtuosa Lydia Kavina, thewire.co.uk

 "We will be entering a strange world where composers will be mingling with capacitors,